Rajko Rep

-Rajko Rep (born 20 June 1990) is a Slovenian professional footballer who plays as a midfielder for I liga side Bruk-Bet Termalica Nieciecza.
+Rajko Rep (born 20 June 1990) is a Slovenian professional footballer who plays as a midfielder for Austrian club SV Oberwart.

 Club career

 Rep started his career at Mons Claudius from Rogatec and was then transferred to Celje youth sides, where he signed his first professional contract.
 For a short period of time he also played for MU Šentjur on loan.
 He was named a team captain during his time in Celje at the age of 19 and was the youngest captain in the history of the club.

 In late August 2010 he signed a four-year contract with Maribor.
 In August 2011, he was loaned to Mura 05 until the end of the 2011–12 Slovenian PrvaLiga season.

+In January 2024, he left Polish second division side Bruk-Bet Termalica for third tier Austrian club SV Oberwart.

 International career

 Rep played for Slovenia under-19 through qualifications for the 2009 UEFA European Under-19 Championship where he scored five out of six Slovenia goals in the final phase of qualifications, including a hat-trick against Russia.
 He also scored against the Netherlands and Belarus.

 He made his debut for the senior team on 19 November 2019 in a Euro 2020 qualifier against Poland.
 He substituted Benjamin Verbič in the 86th minute.